Dragoon-Lab/LaitsV3/documentation/README.md

 We use a "[Shared Repository Model](https://help.github.com/articles/using-pull-requests#shared-repository-model)."
 The basic idea is that everyone works on their own branch.
-When a developer want something merged onto the master branch, they push their branch onto github and start a "pull request" (or send an email).
+When a developer wants something merged onto the master branch, they push their branch onto github and start a "pull request" (or send an email).

 Our policy is that code is merged onto the master branch once it has